mrange/fsharpadvent2016/README.md

   4. **Bug fixes** - Fixed an issue in "my" maps that caused the **Remove** performance results to be better than expected.
 2. **2016-12-11**
   1. **New performance test** - Henrik Feldt ([@haf](https://github.com/haf)) suggested that I compare against [Imms.ImmMap](https://github.com/Imms/Imms).
+  1. **New performance test** - Added performance tests that varies the data size

 ## Background